Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Temporal shuffling for defense

-In Section \ref{sec: 3}, we found that the action recognition models are robust against temporal changes of input videos.
-On the other hand, in Section \ref{sec: 4}, we showed that adversarial perturbations do not work when the temporal orders are changed.
+In the previous sections, we found that action recognition models are robust against temporal changes of videos, but adversarial perturbations do not work when the temporal orders are changed.
 Based on these findings, we suggest a novel defense method using temporal shuffling.